-No Operator shall:
+No operator may:

-A. Require any person to make any statement or sign any document promising not to dispute the validity of a Penalty or relieving the Operator from responsibility for the condition of the vehicle.
+A. Require any person to make any statement or sign any document promising not to dispute the validity of a penalty or relieving the operator from responsibility for the condition of the vehicle.

 B. Solicit business by means of payment of a gratuity, commission or other consideration to the property owner, manager or employee of a facility.